DWI vs DUI: DWI Lawyer, DUI Attorney

 If you were arrested for impaired driving due to alcohol only, two types of charges are usually accused.
 The first is generally called drunken driving or driving intoxicated.
 Many of these cases are built from circumstantial evidence, like your performance on field sobriety tests.

-Where the blood alcohol content was over the legal limit, drunk driving cases get accused for both exceeding the legal alcohol level AND for being too impaired to drive by whatever ethanol was in your body.
+Where the blood alcohol content was over the legal limit, drunk driving cases get accused of both exceeding the legal alcohol level AND for being too impaired to drive by whatever ethanol was in your body.
 This second type of DUI case is usually supported by one or more roadside evaluations called “field sobriety tests.”

 Driving under the influence of drugs has skyrocketed in the past 50 years.
 This has led to the passage of drugged driving laws, and harsher punishments (like lifetime license revocation for a repeat DUI-drugs offender) in some states, like West Virginia.